k3larra/commuter/machine_teaching/machine_teaching.md

 ## Part 2: Augmented teaching set
-To overcome some of the limitations in the functional test above a teaching UI is created that augment teaching data.
+To overcome some of the limitations in the test above a the teaching UI is transformed so it can be used to create and augment teaching data.
 The interface for experimental teaching interface can be seen in Figure 8.
-The data is agmented in the following way
+The data is augmented in the following way:

 - The datapoints created are evenly distributed around departure station or smartphone location.
 - Time instances distributed over a time span or the whole day.
-- Fixed day, weekend or weekday
+- Fixed day, weekend, weekday or independant of day.
 - Datapoints for one [activity](../data/data.md) or evenly distributed over activities.
-- 40 rows are created when "ADD TRAINING DATA" is pressed.
+- 40 rows, using the distribution outlined above, are created when "ADD TRAINING DATA" is pressed.

 Selecting 40 rows is a tradeoff between number of rows and enough augmentation of data.
 For example Andreas journeys to school in mornings were added by selecting correct origin destination, 400 meters around departure station and a timespan between 07:00 and 09:00 for weekdays.